StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 exit 0
 ```

-**Explanation**: This example creates a temporary file and uses `trap` to ensure that the file is deleted when the script exits, whether it completes successfully or is interrupted.
+**Explanation**: This example creates a temporary file and uses `trap` to ensure that the file is deleted when the script exits.

 /////
 ////